 In my earlier blog, I explained different techniques under Static testing.
-Static testing includes review process to verify that are we following the right way to achieve the goal or not.
+Static testing includes a review process to verify that are we following the right way to achieve the goal or not.
 If these reviews session starts in the early phase of software life cycle then it is easy to identify the defects in the requirement.
-Defect identification at initial stage also affects the cost of the application as rework cost of the defect to fix the things are often low in these cases.
+Defect identification at the initial stage also affects the cost of the application as the rework cost of the defect to fix things are often low in these cases.

 The formal review establishes an effective way to improve the productivity of all team members by maintaining an interactive environment within the team.
-Moreover, receiving feedback from each team member evaluate the effectiveness of running process and activities performed in the team.
+Moreover, receiving feedback from each team member evaluates the effectiveness of the running process and activities performed in the team.
 Static testing or reviews enable the development team to focus on quality work.

 Type of Review

-- Technical concepts are implemented correctly or not.
+- Technical concepts are implemented correctly or not;

-- Any other better alternative is available for the same purpose.
+- Any other better alternative is available for the same purpose;

-- All technical concepts are implemented in a consistent manner or not.
+- All technical concepts are implemented in a consistent manner or not;

 Phases of a Formal Review